-- Kennedy Center - Second City's Twist Your Dickens - December 9-31, 2016.
+- Kennedy Center - Second City's Twist Your Dickens - December 5-31, 2017.
 2700 F. St. NW, Washington, DC.
 The legendary comedy troupe brings its improvisational skills and sketch comedy mastery to create a parody on "the night before Christmas."

-- Little Theatre of Alexandria - December 2-17, 2016.
+- Little Theatre of Alexandria - December 1-16, 2017.
 600 Wolfe Street, Alexandria, VA (703) 683-0496.
 Complete with special effects, Victorian carols, and Tiny Tim, The Christmas Carol is a must for the entire family.

-- Keegan Theatre - AN IRISH CAROL – December 17-31, 2016.
+- Keegan Theatre - AN IRISH CAROL – December 14-31, 2017.
 1529 16th Street NW Washington DC.
 Set in a modern Dublin pub, An Irish Carol is an homage to Dickens’ classic — told with the biting humor and incisive candor of its Irish playwright.
 The play, both comic and touching, follows one evening in the life of David, a wealthy pub owner who has lost touch with his own humanity in the interest of self-protection and material success.
 An Irish Carol is a modern fable,

 The Nutcracker - Various Dates.
 The classic holiday ballet is performed at a variety of venues in the Washington DC Area.
 Take the whole family to marvel over Clara’s Christmas fantasy when the wooden toy soldier comes alive and takes her on a magical tour of wonderful holiday adventures.
 Venues range from dance studios to professional theaters.

+Seasons of Light at the Discovery Theatre - December 1-21, 2017.
 S. Dillon Ripley Center, 1100 Jefferson Drive SW, Washington DC.
 This seasonal favorite at the Smithsonian’s children’s theater celebrates the warmth of many holidays filled with light.
 Learn the history and customs of Devali, Ramadan, Sankta Lucia, Chanukah, Kwanzaa, Las Posadas, Christmas, and the First Nations tradition of the Winter Solstice.
 Tickets: $6-8.

-December 9-11, 2016.
+The Living Christmas Tree - December 8-10, 2017.
 Riverdale Baptist Church, 1177 Largo Road, Upper Marlboro, MD.
 This unique annual performance features a 30-foot-tall steel structure that holds an 80-person choir.